Harriet Tubman: Escape from slavery

-Tubman had to travel by night, guided by the North Star and trying to avoid slave catchers eager to collect rewards for escapees.
+Tubman had to travel by night, guided by the North Star and trying to avoid slave catchers eager to collect rewards for fugitive slaves.
 The "conductors" in the Underground Railroad used deceptions for protection.
 At an early stop, the lady of the house instructed Tubman to sweep the yard so as to seem to be working for the family.
 When night fell, the family hid her in a cart and took her to the next friendly house.
 Given her familiarity with the woods and marshes of the region, Tubman likely hid in these locales during the day.
 The particulars of her first journey are unknown; because other escapees from slavery used the routes, Tubman did not discuss them until later in life.
 She crossed into Pennsylvania with a feeling of relief and awe, and recalled the experience years later: